Minnesota Eviction Process

 Notice To Quit for Unpaid Rent

-In Minnesota, a tenant who is not a tenant-at-will and is late on paying rent (full or partial), can be served a Notice To Quit for Unpaid Rent.
-This eviction notice gives the tenant a chance to pay the balance due or move out.
+In Minnesota, a tenant who is late on paying any portion of the rent, can be served a 14 Day Notice To Quit for Unpaid Rent.
+This eviction notice gives the tenant a chance to pay the balance due or move out within 14 days.

 For a tenant with no lease or a month-to-month lease in Minnesota, the landlord can serve them a 30-Day Notice To Vacate to terminate the tenancy.
 This lease termination notice allows the tenant 30 days to move out.